 The two main compounds in kratom leaves are mitragynine and 7-a-hydroxymitragynine.
 These two ingredients interact with opioid receptors to produce euphoria, sedation, and decreased pain.
 Use of this substance can cause withdrawal symptoms.

 Many individuals who use kratom develop a tolerance.
-Even if kratom is used to overcome opiate withdrawal, the substance itself can cause physical dependence.
-By using increasingly higher doses of kratom, the side effects will usually worsen and can potentially cause serious health conditions.
+By using increasingly higher doses, the side effects will usually worsen and can potentially cause serious health conditions.

 How Long Does Kratom Last in the Body?

 The half-life of kratom lasts approximately 24 hours.
 Because the effects of kratom have not been studied as rigorously as some other substances, the exact half-life is unknown.
 For an individual to get rid of 50% of the kratom in his or her body, he or she must wait approximately one day.
 To fully eliminate kratom from the system, the body needs at least five days without the substance.

 There are a few common factors that will play a part in how fast kratom is eliminated from the body: age, weight, diet, and genetics.